 Advantages of Core-Tex Based Myofascial Release

-When utilizing the multiple vectors with which the Core-Tex can move, we are able to access myofascial limitations specifically along the vectors that they are most prominent.
+When utilizing the multiple vectors with which the Core-Tex can move, we are able to access myofascial limitations specifically along the vectors (paths of lesser tissue compliance) that they are most prominent.
 The user is able to move the platform and explore where their unique needs are.